danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 ### Powerful stuff

-By using the examples above in regards to `steps` (stepList), you can apply the same processes over `jobs` (jobsList) and `stages` (stageList) too, and can get even more complex by iterating stages and their jobs, or even the jobs and their steps and apply your own logic in regards to the defined pipeline.
+By using the examples above in regard to `steps` (stepList), you can apply the same processes over `jobs` (jobsList) and `stages` (stageList) too, and can get even more complex by iterating stages and their jobs, or even the jobs and their steps and apply your own logic in regard to the defined pipeline.

 Overall expressions and templates within Azure Pipelines are very powerful, allowing you to enforce your own standards and checks, allowing compliance and security to be built in by default in to every new pipeline by sharing them.